gocheaphosting/beacon-wiki/Linux-Config.md

 gateway 192.168.1.1

--Now add in the DNS settings by editing the resolv.conf file:
+- Now add in the DNS settings by editing the resolv.conf file:

 sudo vi /etc/resolv.conf